PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 |

-PennyLane is a cross-platform Python library for differentiable programming of quantum computers, enabling the execution and training of quantum programs on various backends.
+PennyLane is a cross-platform Python library for differentiable programming of quantum computers, enabling the execution and training of hybrid quantum-classical programs on various backends.

 PennyLane connects quantum computing with powerful machine learning frameworks